 HCLTech’s SOA-based enterprise architecture is geared to work solutions in conformity with MiFID II.
 The layered framework identifies areas of concern, offering flexibility for new service plug-ins or existing-structure upgrades.
 IT infrastructure investments are safeguarded while the transitioning services are orchestrated into composite applications through an Enterprise Service Bus (ESB).
 The key features include:

 - Filtering mechanism for sanitizing trade data from various sources

 - Transparency in business rules application, identifying relevant trades for transaction reporting

 - Unified gateway connecting to reporting tools or direct regulatory MiFID transaction reporting

 - Best-of-breed rules engine and servers with secondary standby capacity

 - Scalability to handle volume spikes and database segmentation

 - Single dashboard for monitoring business process performance

 - Shareable applications

-HCL is focused on simplifying the MiFID II reporting architecture.
+HCLTech is focused on simplifying the MiFID II reporting architecture.
 The modular approach to MiFID transaction reporting incorporates multiple instruments and reporting mechanisms while handling several transaction types.